LLNL/spheral/src/thirdPartyLibs/PYB11Generator/docs/classes.rst

       def instance(self):
           return "Asingleton*"

-This example also involves setting a policy for handling the memory of the ``Asingle*`` returned by ``A.instance``: these sorts of memory mangement details are discussed in :ref:`return-policies`.
+This example also involves setting a policy for handling the memory of the ``Asingleton*`` returned by ``A.instance``: these sorts of memory management details are discussed in :ref:`return-policies`.

 .. _class-templates: